 The Rev. Dr. Cynthia Bourgeault

-She has worked closely with fellow teachers and colleagues including Thomas Keating, Bruno Barnhart, and Richard Rohr.
+She has worked closely with fellow teachers and colleagues including Thomas Keating, Bruno Barnhart, and Richard Rohr, and is an emeritus faculty member of the Living School at the Center for Action and Contemplation.
 Cynthia has actively participated in numerous inter-spiritual dialogues and events with luminaries and leaders such as A.H.
 Almaas, Kabir Helminski, Swami Atmarupananda, and Rami Shapiro.

 Cynthia is a founding Director of both The Contemplative Society and the Aspen Wisdom School, and provides leadership to various regional organizations supporting her work.
 She is a member of the GPIW (Global Peace Initiative for Women) Contemplative Council and recipient of the 2014 Contemplative Voices award from Shalem Institute.